AnggaR96s/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## What did one plate say to the other plate?
+Dinner is on me!